Last updated on December 27th, 2021 at 03:15 pm

 Step Three: Create A Monthly Want To List

-I take a few moments at the end of the month or the start of a new month to glance over my yearly “want to” list, my brain dump list, and the calendar page for the upcoming month before I creating my monthly want-to list.
+I take a few moments at the end of the month or the start of a new month to glance over my yearly “want to” list, my brain dump list, and the calendar page for the upcoming month before I create my monthly want-to list.

 Just like my yearly want to list I like the list to be light on work tasks and heavy on self-care and relationship building.